jaalsh/labracadabrador/content/posts/microservices/observability-correlation-id.md

 ## Enter the correlation id

 Using middleware we can attach a correlation id to HTTP requests as they come into the application.

-When used, the simple extension class below will attach a GUID correlation id to the headers of HTTP requests if one does not already exist.
+When used, the simple extension class below will attach a GUID correlation id to the headers of HTTP requests if one does not already exist under the key `X-Correlation-Id`.

 ```C#
 public static class ObservabilityExtensions